ericgarciaresearch/noaa_sedna/rainbow_bridge/rainbow_bridge_README.md

 mkdir projects
  ```

-Here, you can then place project as a GitHub repository (You can create repos straight from the command line or at GitHub and then clone it).
+Here, you can then place projects as a GitHub repositories (You can create repos straight from the command line or at GitHub and then clone it).
 Currently:
 ```
 mkdir projects/MiFishU-test
 ```